-Article 8.- Classification.
-Investments in securities shall be classified on the basis of the parameters laid down in the International Accounting Standards and the Standard Accounting Practices Generally Accepted in the United States of America(US-GAAP) in the following categories:
+Article 82: Classification.
+Investments in securities shall be classified based on the parameters established in the International Accounting Standards (IAC) or in the United States Generally Accepted Accounting Principles (US-GAAP), in the following categories:

 - a.
 Investments in Trading Securities; - b.
 Investments in Securities Available for Sale; - c.
-Investments in Securities to be held until Maturity; and - d.
+Investments in Securities to be Held Until Maturity; and - d.
 Permanent Investments.

-Article 9.- Investments in Trading Securities.
-The category of Investments in Trading Securities includes capital and debt securities acquired by the Bank with the main aim of generating profits from short-term price variations.
-Only publicly quoted securities shall be placed in this category and they must be held on a short-term basis.
+Article 93: Investments in Trading Securities.
+The category of Investments in Trading Securities covers the capital securities and debt securities acquired by the Bank mainly to generate a profit from short-term price fluctuations.
+Only securities quoted through a Stock Exchange or any other organized market acceptable to the Superintendency, will be maintained in this category.
+They should be maintained in that category for a short term.

-Securities issued by the Bank itself or by companies in the same Economic Group as the Bank may not be classified in this category.
+Securities issued by the Bank itself or by Companies integrated to the same Economic Group to which the Bank belongs, shall not be considered in this category.

-Article 10.- Investments in Securities Available for Sale.
+Article 10: Investments in Securities Available for Sale.
 The category of Investments in Securities Available for Sale shall include all securities which are not classified as: